Understanding your health

 What is the difference between tendinitis and tendinopathy?

-What are the causes of rotator cuff tendinopathy?
+What are the four muscles of the rotator cuff?

 What are the symptoms of rotator cuff tendinopathy?